9 February 2026

 Cons: Challenges include storage safety, insurance costs, and the making of charges or melting losses which can eat your profits upon resale.

-If you want to know where to invest in silver without the headache of physical storage, Silver ETF is the answer.
+If you want to know where to invest in silver without the headache of physical storage, silver ETFs are one of the available options for gaining exposure to silver prices without holding physical silver.
 Because these funds track the domestic price of physical silver.

 Pros: High liquidity, no storage worries, and you can start with the price of just 1 gram of silver.

-Cons: A demat account is needed to invest in silver, and it’s linked with market risk, tracking error and single-stock concentration.
+Cons: A demat account is needed to invest in silver, and it’s linked with risks may include market risk, tracking error, liquidity considerations, and fluctuations in silver prices.

 Those who don’t have a demat account but still want to know how to invest in silver, Fund of Funds are an excellent choice for them.
 These mutual funds invest their corpus into Silver ETFs.